joeyzhang-dev/neetcode/Arrays and Hashing/347_top_k_frequent_elements.md

 - Problem: Return the `k` most frequent elements in a list of integers.
 - Naive idea: Sort the array and count streaks manually — not efficient.
-- Optimal idea: Use a hash map to count frequencies, then sort by frequency.
+- Optimal idea: Use a hash map to count frequencies, then either:
+  - Sort the entries by frequency (O(n log n))
+  - Use a heap to keep only top k (O(n log k))

-**Best Solution:** Hash Map + Frequency Sort
+**Best Solution:** Hash Map + Min Heap

-- Count frequencies using a dictionary, then sort and return the top `k` most frequent elements.
-This is simple, modular, and scales well.
+- Count frequencies using a dictionary, then push (frequency, number) pairs into a min-heap of size `k`.
+The heap always keeps the top `k` most frequent elements, and we return them at the end.

 ## [347.
 Top K Frequent Elements](https://leetcode.com/problems/top-k-frequent-elements/)